 We are a leading provider of data and information management software applications and related services in terms of product breadth and functionality and market penetration.
 We develop, market and sell a unified suite of data and information management software applications under the Simpana® brand.
 Simpana software is built from the ground up on a single platform and unified code base for integrated data and information management.
 The Simpana platform contains licensable modules that work together seamlessly, sharing a single code and common function set to deliver Backup and Recovery, Archive, Replication, Search and Analytic capabilities across physical, virtual and cloud environments.
 With a single platform approach, Simpana software is specifically designed to protect, manage and access data throughout its lifecycle in less time, at lower cost and with fewer resources than alternative solutions.
 Our product features and capabilities enable our customers to deploy solutions for data protection, business continuance, corporate compliance and centralized management and reporting.
 We also provide our customers with a broad range of professional services that are delivered by our worldwide support and field operations.
-As of June 30, 2013, we had licensed our software applications to approximately 18,600 registered customers.
+As of December 31, 2013, we had licensed our software applications to approximately 19,500 registered customers.

 In February 2013, our CommVault Simpana 10.0 software suite ("Simpana 10") was made available for public release.
 We believe Simpana 10 extends our data protection and archiving leadership to deliver secure, self-service access from mobile devices, speed the adoption of cloud computing and extract value from Big Data.
-Simpana 10 includes major technology advancements such as Enhanced IntelliSnapTM snapshot management; Simpana OnePassTM with Exchange; tighter integration with Microsoft Hyper-V, VMware vSphere 5.1 and vCloud Director 5.1; workflow automation; fourth-generation parallel deduplication; and customizable web-based reporting, dashboards and cloud-based analytics.
+Simpana 10 includes major technology advancements such as Enhanced IntelliSnap[TM] snapshot management; Simpana OnePass[TM] with Exchange; tighter integration with Microsoft Hyper-V, VMware vSphere 5.1 and vCloud Director 5.1; workflow automation; fourth-generation parallel deduplication; and customizable web-based reporting, dashboards and cloud-based analytics.
 Our Simpana 10 architecture efficiently stores all protected data in a virtual repository, called ContentStore, and opens access to simplify the way end users search, analyze and repurpose data across an enterprise.

 Our software licenses typically provide for a perpetual right to use our software and are sold on a capacity basis, on a per-copy basis or as site licenses.
-Approximately 74% and 66% of software license revenue was sold on a capacity basis during the three months ended June 30, 2013 and 2012, respectively.
+Approximately 77% of software license transactions were sold on a capacity basis during the nine months ended December 31, 2013 and approximately 68% of software license transactions were sold on a capacity basis during the nine months ended December 31, 2012.
 Capacity based software licenses provide our customers with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
 As a result, when we sell our platform through a capacity license, many of the various Simpana functionalities are bundled into one capacity based price.
-We anticipate that capacity based licenses will continue to account for the majority of our software license revenue for the foreseeable future.
+We anticipate that capacity based licenses will continue to account for the majority of our software license transactions for the foreseeable future.